-Sappho's Ghost is a speculative queer interface that places queer poetry within the reach of the audience and provides a doorway into alternate, utopian existences.
+Sappho's Ghost is a Virtual Reality Experience designed as part of the Visual Communications Honours program at the University of Technology, Sydney (2018).
+It is a speculative queer interface that places queer poetry within the reach of the audience and provides a doorway into alternate, utopian existences.

 Sappho's Ghost emerged from a general aim to explore the potential of queer theory when building a framework for design practice.
 The project has rambled from that starting point amongst archives and histories, digital materialities, posthumanist cyborg feminisms and all sorts of other interesting side-avenues, not all of them explored as in depth as they could be.